– Antiretroviral, HIV protease inhibitor

 Forms and strengths

-– The duration of treatment depends on the efficacy and tolerance of the boosted protease inhibitor and ritonavir.
+– The duration of treatment depends on the efficacy and tolerance of atazanavir and ritonavir.

 Contra-indications, adverse effects, precautions

-– Do not administer to patients with severe hepatic impairment.
+– Do not administer to patients with moderate and severe hepatic impairment or in combination with rifampicin.

-– Administer with caution and monitor use in patients with haemophilia (increased bleeding).
+– Administer with caution and monitor use in patients with haemophilia (increased bleeding) or in patients with mild hepatic impairment.

 – May cause:

-• pancreatitis, hepatic disorders, skin rash sometimes severe; in this event, stop treatment immediately.
+• skin rash sometimes severe, hepatic disorders; in this event, stop treatment immediately.